EduardoRamosP/MultiTransformer/README.md

-# MultiTransformer
+# Multi-Transformer: A new neural network-based architecture for forecasting S&P volatility
- Transformer and MultiTransformer layers for stock volatility forecasting purposes
+Transformer layers have already been sucessfully applied for NLP purposes.
+This repository adapts Transfomer layers in order to be used within hybrid volatility forecasting models.
+Following the intuition of bagging, this repository also introduces Multi-Transformer layers.
+The aim of this novel architecture is to improve the stability and accurateness of Transformer layers by averaging multiple attention mechasims.